Alpine Ascents Kilimanjaro Frequently Asked Questions

 Yes, all hotels for the scheduled trip, meals on the mountain and on safari, airport transfers and shuttle to Arusha are included.
-One thing that is not included in town and on safari is bottled drinks (soft drinks, bottled water, alcohol.)
-Also not included is tips at the hotels, tips for safari drivers, and tips for guides and porters at the end of the trip on the mountain.
+One thing that is not included in town and on safari are bottled drinks (soft drinks, bottled water, alcohol.)
+Also not included are tips at the hotels, tips for safari drivers, and tips for guides and porters at the end of the trip on the mountain.

 13. What are the accommodations like on the safari?

 We stay in high-standard safari lodges run by the renowned Sopa chain.
 We use these places to relax and reward ourselves after a rigorous climb.
 They really are beautiful in terms of setting and amenities.
 The safari drives have their own demands, long dusty days and a lot of excitement and adventure with all the wildlife.
 One of the greatest feelings is to go into your room at the end of one of these days, get a shower and some clean clothes on, and go have a nice dinner with your friends who you recently climbed Kilimanjaro with.
 The sun will be setting on the African landscape and the large glass windows will scarcely separate you from this.
 Pretty civilized.
-We currently stay at the Ngorongoro Sopa Lodge, Tarangire Sopa Lodge and Serengeti Sopa Lodge on our 4 day 3 night Safari.
+We currently stay at the Ngorongoro Sopa Lodge, Tarangire Sopa Lodge and Serengeti Sopa Lodge on our four day, three night Safari.

 14. What type of vehicles are used on safari?